nihaal-prasad/nihaal-prasad.github.io/_posts/2020-10-14-return-oriented-programming-tutorial.markdown

 '666c61672e747874'
 ```

-Now we know that we need to write the bytes `0x66 0x6c 0x61 0x67 0x2e 0x74 0x78 0x74` ("flag.txt" written in hex) at memory location `0x00601028`.
-Alright, so how do we actually accomplish this?
+Now we know that we need to write the bytes `0x66 0x6c 0x61 0x67 0x2e 0x74 0x78 0x74` at memory location `0x00601028`, so how do we actually accomplish this?
 The first step would be to search for some code in the binary that is in the form `mov [%], %; ret`.
 If we could find code that does this, then we could write the hex bytes for "flag.txt" at memory location `0x00601028` by modifying the registers accordingly and jumping to that line of code.

 We can find a line of code in this form by using a tool called ropper.
 Ropper allows us to easily find ROP gadgets in binaries that we can use.
 ```bash